-The last two decades have brought enormous pressure and distress on SMEs globally.
+The last two decades have brought enormous pressure on and distress to SMEs globally.
 We believe that our analysis not only provides empirical evidence regarding the positive impact of institutions on small business survival but also shows that their economic impact seems to be economically even greater or on par with other firm-specific characteristics.
-In a nutshell, our findings show that, during periods of heightened uncertainty, factors characterizing the external environment in which small businesses operate do matter more than we usually think.
+In a nutshell, our findings show that, during periods of heightened uncertainty (GFC, European sovereign debt crisis, Corona crisis), factors characterizing the external environment in which small businesses operate matter more than we typically believe.